Archive for July, 2013

 Gill industries: The Grand Rapids, Mich. company showcased wireless technology integrated into a workstation that allows multiple devices to be charged on a single surface without being plugged in.
 That’s right: No wires, cables, docks or plugs needed and devices don’t need to be arranged in any specific way, either.
 Just set them down and enjoy your morning cup of coffee.

-Herman Miller’s Living Office: With its Living Office line, Herman Miller addresses the major shift in how workers work, reflected the blurring line between work and home life and canadian health care the reliance on digital technology.
+Herman Miller’s Living Office: With its Living Office line, Herman Miller addresses the major shift in how workers work, reflected the blurring line between work and home life and the reliance on digital technology.
 The line was also designed to encourage people to connect and communicate; the result is an workplace that resembles more of a coffee shop than an office with bench seating and cafe-esque tables sitting alongside desks and office chairs.

 AllSteel Create: The winner of the Best of NeoCon, the Furniture Systems’ Gold Award, this line focuses on collaboration, connectivity and flexibility by offering companies a wide variety of options for configuring and reconfiguring their work environments and featuring worksurfaces, support systems, screens, storage and other tools.